simonmichael/hledger_site/faq.md

 These docs could be improved.

-Directives which affect parsing of data vary in their scope, ie the area of input data they affect.
+Directives which affect parsing of data vary in their scope, i.e. the area of input data they affect.
 E.g., should they affect:

 - entries after the directive, in this file only ?
   - E.g.,